West Northumberland Adult Community Treatment Team – Patient Information Leaflet

 The team is made up of a number of health care professionals.
-Appointments with the team are arranged at a number of different sites across your area.
+Appointments with the team are usually arranged at the Fairnington Centre (within Hexham general hospital) but can also be arranged at a number of different sites across your area.
 If this is inconvenient to you then appointments may also be arranged within your own home.

 Who is it for?